The-Grand-Clockwork/.github/profile/README.md

 Well, I started it, and from there, I've picked up other courses along the way.
 You can visit my [YouTube channel](https://www.youtube.com/watch?v=AEQ0rpDtVDw&list=PL1GwWULXipdAjLh7scwlJ_av81Hg0O9SO) to see the progress on my GameDev journey so far, with more on the way.

 So far, I remain a one-person team working my way through online courses and tutorials while working on a small project in private, though I'm hoping to eventually add others onto my team.
-My partner-in-crime, Sockling, is currently going through his own series of life events, though hopefully he'll be joining me soon.
+My partner-in-crime is currently going through his own series of life events, though hopefully he'll be joining me soon.

 <!--